Image

 How to Interpret Excess Kurtosis and Skewness

-The SmartPLS ++data view++ provides information about the excess kurtosis and skewness of every variable in the dataset.
-You can interpret the values as follows:
+In the data view of SmartPLS, you can find information about the excess kurtosis and skewness of every variable in the dataset.
+Here's how to interpret these values:

-When both skewness and kurtosis are zero (a situation that researchers are very unlikely to ever encounter), the pattern of responses is considered a normal distribution.
+In the rare scenario where both skewness and kurtosis are zero, the pattern of responses is considered a normal distribution.

 References